 Yellow—Medium losses and incomes

 Red—Highest losses and incomes

-The Modeler helps you identify areas that meet your criteria by combining raster layers to produce suitability layers.
+The Modeler tool helps you identify areas that meet your criteria by combining raster layers to produce suitability layers.
 These layers can also be used as assessment layers in the dashboards.
-You can create new or edit existing models from tools on the Modeler drop-down menu.
+You can create new or edit existing models from tools in the Modeler drop-down menu.